 Oxygen is critical in the treatment of pneumonia, which claims the lives of more than 672,000 children under 5 every year.
 The pandemic has exacerbated an already dire situation with one in five COVID-19 patients needing access to oxygen in vast quantities.

 Despite medical oxygen being listed by the World Health Organization (WHO) as an “essential medicine,” wide gaps in access remain in healthcare systems in most low- and middle-income countries (LMICs) such as India and Brazil, including issues of affordability and sufficient supply.

-To meet pressing needs and tackle the pandemic, LMICs currently need upwards of 25 million cubic meters of oxygen every day—a number that continues to grow as COVID-19 case counts rise.
+To meet pressing needs and tackle the pandemic, latest estimates show that around 1 million COVID-19 patients in LMICs require a total of over 2 million cylinders of oxygen per day—a number that continues to grow as COVID-19 case counts rise.
 Almost half of hospitals in LMICs have an inconsistent supply of medical oxygen or lack it entirely.
-Currently, over 50 LMICs are facing spikes in demand.
+Currently, approximately 50 LMICs are facing spikes in demand.